Accessible Information Standard

 All staff are trained in recognising and acting upon any safeguarding concerns in vulnerable adults.

-DR PATEL is the surgery's safeguarding lead for vulnerable adults.
+DR GIL RIVAS is the surgery's safeguarding lead for vulnerable adults.

 please click on the link below if you require any further information about adult safeguarding: